Royal Parks Half Marathon 2022

 1 RACE REGISTRATION

-1.1 These Terms and Conditions relate to the Royal Parks Half Marathon which is a 13.1 mile running event (“the Event”) to be held in London on Sunday 13 October 2019 and is wholly sponsored, produced, directed, organised, conducted or paid for by the Event Organisers.
+1.1 These Terms and Conditions relate to the Royal Parks Half Marathon which is a 13.1 mile running event to be held in London on Sunday 9 October 2022 and is produced, directed, organised, conducted or paid for by the Event Organisers.
 The Event shall start and finish within Hyde Park, London.

-1.2 The Fee shall be paid to the Event Organisers, through one of the payment methods set out on the Online Registration Form.
+1.2 The Fee shall be paid to the Event Organisers prior to the date of the Event, through one of the payment methods set out on the Online Registration Form.

-1.3 Only persons aged 17 years or above on race day Sunday 13 October 2019 may register for the Event.
+1.3 Only persons who will be aged 17 years or above on the date of the Event (being Sunday 9 October 2022) may register for the Event.

-1.4 Each Participant must register using the Online Registration Form, accessed using the individual Participant’s log-in details, as provided by the Event Organiser after that individual has secured a place in the Event.
+1.4 Each Participant must register using the Online Registration Form, accessed using the individual Participant’s log-in details, as provided by the Event Organisers after that individual has secured a place in the Event.

 1.5 The relevant date for registrations shall be the date the Participant receives the Online Confirmation (“Registration Date”).

-1.5.1 Each Participant must complete their registration in full by 5pm on Friday 23 August 2019 or they will forfeit their place in the Event.
-Participants must have completed all information and paid the £3.95 race pack postage fee (where applicable) by this date to be able to take part.
+1.5.1 Each Participant must complete their registration in full by midnight on Friday 26 August 2022 or they will forfeit their place in the Event.
+Participants must have completed all information and paid the £4.95 admin fee (where applicable) by this date to be able to take part.

 1.5.2 Following the successful completion of the registration process by the Participant and clearance of the Fee and postage costs (where applicable), the Participant shall receive an email confirming their registration from The Royal Parks Half Marathon.
 If no email confirmation is received, please contact email@example.com to confirm the registration.
 Please note this confirmation is different to any received from a charity and will be received from firstname.lastname@example.org

-1.6 Participants shall receive an official numbered race bib and Event t-shirt in their race pack by post in late September 2019.
+1.6 Participants shall receive an official numbered race bib in their race pack by post in late September 2022

 1.7 The numbered race bib is personal to the Participant accepting the Terms and Conditions and the Participant undertakes and agrees (i) to wearing the official numbered race bib assigned to his/her registration, and (ii) not to authorize or permit any third party to use their official numbered race bib for the Event.